 I also wear sun gloves because I find sunblock sometimes makes my hands slippery when holding my fly rod and can make a mess on your fly rod cork.
-If you want to try sun gloves consider these Buff Aqua+ Glove Fishing Gloves from Bass Pro Shops
+If you want to try sun gloves consider the Simms Sun Gloves which I have been wearing for about 6 years.

 If you want to know the best gloves for winter fishing.
 I discuss the best winter fishing gloves on my page Fishing In The Winter – Stay Warm With These 10 Tips

 If you are fishing in cooler weather there is special undershirts and long underpants that can help you stay warmer and dryer.